CYPE Mentor

 Lock (6)

-If you wish to prevent the program from automatically modifying a joint when using the "Design" option, you can lock the connection by clicking on the corresponding button at the top right.
+If you wish to prevent the program from automatically modifying a joint when using the "Design" option, you can lock the joint by clicking on the corresponding button at the top right.
 To unlock it, simply click on the padlock icon again.

 Designing, checking and obtaining the report and detailing of each connection